Dayton STEM Middle & High School

 Location: Kettering, Ohio

-• Adaptive reuse of a former big box retail space into a 52,886sf STEM High School.
+• An adaptive reuse of a former big box retail space into a 52,886sf STEM school for grades 6-12.

-• Design includes classrooms, science labs; project labs including an engineering bar; open, flexible break out areas; a wellness room to support PE activities; and offices and conference rooms.
+• Classrooms, science and project labs, flexible break out areas, a wellness room, offices and conference rooms.

 • 10,000sf of flexible space gives students space they can use when working on special long-term projects.